sillsdev/ptx2pdf/docs/ptx2pdf/output.md

 ## Switching Column Layouts

 There are two macros that switch between the two layouts.

+### Switching to Double Columns

-The first is triggered when switching from single column to double column, for examples between introductory material and the main text of a book.
+The first is triggered
+when switching from single column to double column, for examples between introductory material and the main text of a book.
 We start by undoing the last depth to bring the baseline back to the baseline and then close of any